 Ethanol Production and Distribution

 Ethanol is a domestically produced alternative fuel most commonly made from corn.
-It can also be made from cellulosic feedstocks, such as crop residues and wood—though this is not yet common.
+It can also be made from cellulosic feedstocks, such as crop residues and wood—though this is not as common.
 U.S. ethanol plants are concentrated in the Midwest because of their proximity to corn production.
 Plants outside the Midwest typically receive corn by rail and are located near large population centers.

 The production method of ethanol depends on the type of feedstock used.
 The process is shorter for starch- or sugar-based feedstocks than with cellulosic feedstocks.